lpratt30/pr12/README.md

 ## Part I

 Part I of this project is creating a library to handle file transfer requests with an API similar to libcurl's "easy" interface.
 The file transfer request follow an HTTP-like protocol.
 Namely, gfclient.c and gfserver.c are written to meet the requirements outlined by gfclient.h and gfserver.h specifications.

-The flow is as such:

-## User perspective

-gfclient user:

- - Wants to download something from a running server
- - Creates a gfr (get file request) structure provided by the library
- - Sets the port, hostname, and file path desired for download
- - Creates a write function specifying how they want to write data to where and passes it to the gfr with set_writefunct
- - Optionally creates a header argument to process header data received by the client
- - Calls gfc_perform to retrieve data from the server and write it as they desired

-gfserver user:

- - Wants to provide access to files for download
- - Creates a gfs (get file server) structure provided by the library
- - Sets the port and maximum number of connections
- - Specifies a handler with optional argument.
-For example, the handler may be a multi-threaded transfer implementation from part II
-	 - The handler specifies the high-level flow of the server's data transfer.
-It does not do the data transfer
- - Calls gfs_serve to start serving requests indefinitely

 ## Library perspective

-The connection process for both client and server is done in a function that does as described in the warmup.
+The connection process for both client and server is done in a function that does as described in the warmup in a dedicated function that returns the socket descriptor.
+This kept the main working methods much shorter.

- - For server it is gfs_boot: int gfs_boot_server(unsigned short portno, int max_npending);

- - For client it is gfs_connect: int gfc_connect_server(gfcrequest_t **gfr);

-The function returns the socket file descriptor (integer value) if the connection process is succsesful, or otherwise prints error statements and returns a negative value.
-Additionally it updates a field in the gfc or gfs structure with the socket file descriptor.
-All connection initialization and memory management are contained within this function.

 get file server:
  - Creates a socket to listen for connections at a specified port
- - Receives a request for data transfer from a client
+ - Waits to receive a connection and subseqent request for data transfer from a client
  - Creates a context data structure containing information specific to this request
- - the request for header to determine if valid request
+ - Parses the request for header to determine if valid request
  - If valid request, calls the user provided handler to go to the file path and transfer data across
 	 - Has functions gfs_send and gfs_send_header which are called by users handler.
 These transfer data as described in the warmup
 	 - gfs_send_header sends an HTTP like header containing the status of the request and the file size in bytes if request status is OK